-5.1 Principal Activities
+5.1.
+Principal activities

 UBS businesses are organised globally into four business divisions: Global Wealth Management, Personal & Corporate Banking, Asset Management, and the Investment Bank.
 All four business divisions are supported by Group Functions.
 Each of the business divisions and Group Functions are described below.
-A description of the businesses, organisational structures, products and services and targeted markets of the business divisions and Group Functions can be found under "Our businesses" in the "Our strategy, business model and environment" section of the Annual Report 2020.
+A description of the businesses, organisational structures, products and services and targeted markets of the business divisions and Group Functions can be found under "Our businesses" in the "Our strategy, business model and environment" section of the Annual Report 2021.

-Global Wealth Management provides investment advice and solutions, as well as lending solutions, to private clients, in particular in the ultra high net worth and high net worth segments.
-The business is managed globally across the regions.

-Personal & Corporate Banking provides comprehensive financial products and services to private, corporate and institutional clients, operating across all banking markets in Switzerland.

-Asset Management is a large-scale and diversified global asset manager.
-It offers investment capabilities and styles across all major traditional and alternative asset classes, as well as advisory support to institutions, wholesale intermediaries and wealth management clients globally.

-The Investment Bank provides a range of services to institutional, corporate and wealth management clients globally, to help them raise capital, grow their businesses, invest and manage risks.
-Offerings include advisory services, capital markets, cash and derivatives trading across equities and fixed income and financing.

-Group Functions - formerly named Corporate Center, is made up of the following major areas: Group Services (which consists of Technology, Corporate Services, Human Resources, Operations, Finance, Legal, Risk Control, Research and Analytics, Compliance, Regulatory & Governance, Communications & Branding and UBS in Society), Group Treasury and Non-core and Legacy Portfolio.
+- Global Wealth Management provides financial services, advice and solutions to private clients, in particular in the ultrahigh net worth and high net worth segments.
+Its offering ranges from investment management to estate planning and corporate finance advice, in addition to specific wealth management products and services.
+The business division is managed globally across the regions. - Personal & Corporate Banking serves its private, corporate, and institutional clients' needs, from basic banking to retirement, financing, investments and strategic transactions, in Switzerland, through its branch network and digital channels. - Asset Management is a large-scale and diversified global asset manager.
+It offers investment capabilities and styles across all major traditional and alternative asset classes, as well as advisory support to institutions, wholesale intermediaries and wealth management clients globally. - The Investment Bank provides a range of services to institutional, corporate and wealth management clients globally, to help them raise capital, grow their businesses, invest and manage risks.
+Its offerings include advisory services, facilitating clients raising debt and equity from the public and private markets and capital markets, cash and derivatives trading across equities and fixed income, and financing. - Group Functions is made up of the following major areas: Group Services (which consists of Technology, Corporate Services, Human Resources, Finance, Legal, Risk Control, Compliance, Regulatory & Governance, Communications & Branding and Group Sustainability and Impact), Group Treasury and Non-core and Legacy Portfolio.

-5.2 Competition
+5.2.
+Competition

 The financial services industry is characterised by intense competition, continuous innovation, restrictive, detailed, and sometimes fragmented regulation and ongoing consolidation.
-UBS faces competition at the level of local markets and individual business lines, and from global financial institutions that are comparable to UBS in their size and breadth.
+UBS faces competition at the level of local markets and individual business lines, and from global financial institutions that are comparable to UBS in their size and breadth, as well as competition from new technology-based market entrants, which may not be subject to the same level of regulation.
 Barriers to entry in individual markets and pricing levels are being eroded by new technology.
 UBS expects these trends to continue and competition to increase.